 - Social, emotional and mental health difficulties (e.g.: Mental health difficulties such as anxiety and depression, or ADD, ADHD or attachment disorder)

 - Sensory and/or physical (e.g.: Disabilities that hinders or prevents them from using the facilities normally provided, for example: Visual Impairment, Hearing Impairment, a Multi-sensory impairment or specific physical disability)

-Support might be provided within classroom or in small groups led by a teacher, learning intervention officer or a learning assistant.
-It may be for a short or longer period of time and will be regularly monitored by the class teachers and SENCo through a cycle of 'Assess, Plan, Do, Review' which typically lasts 6 weeks (a half term) in the first instance.
-Staff will work with parents and the child or young person to plan support and they will be informed about the interventions offered and how they are making progress.
+Some students will need to access to additional support to help them make progress.
+Support can be provided in many different ways, and subject teachers and the SENDco will work with the student and parents/carers to determine what is the best approach to take.
+Support might be provided within classroom or in small groups led by a teacher, teaching assistant or appropriate staff member.
+It may be for a short or longer period of time and will be regularly monitored by the class teachers and SENDCo through a cycle of 'Assess, Plan, Do, Review' which typically lasts 6-8 weeks (a half term) in the first instance.
+Staff will work with parents/carers and the child or young person to plan support and they will be informed about the interventions offered and how they are making progress.

 At Castle Manor Academy, we follow The SEND Code of Practice which is the legal framework for supporting students with SEND.
-This states that we have to take a 'graduated approach' to providing support, making necessary adjustments to the way that we teach and support our students as far as is possible within our resources.
+This states that we must take a 'graduated approach' to providing support, making necessary adjustments to the way that we teach and support our students as far as is possible within our resources.
 We use the term 'waves' to show the level of support that a student might have.